 Peter Machlup is a compulsive collector of wristwatches.
 He has built up a business dealing in new and second-hand collectible watches and has an encyclopedic knowledge of the value of the most important brands.
 He has strict criteria that determine the watches he buys and sells: only those that hold their value over time cross the threshold of his offices in Johannesburg’s stylish Melrose Arch complex.

 Like most serious collectors, Peter only deals in mechanical watches.
 Peter can offer shrewd advice about the collectability and value of a range of watches, mainly Rolex, Patek Philippe, Jaeger-LeCoultre, Cartier, Breitling, IWC, A. Lange & Söhne and Officine Panerai, AP Audemars Piguet, F.P.
 Journe, Hublot, and Franck Muller.
 This means he has only the best, most exciting of various ranges to show his clients.
 “The advantage is that if I am prepared to sell it, I am prepared to buy it back.”
-This is the strength of Peter’s service.
+This is the strength of service offered by Peter Machlup.
 Many of his clients regularly buy and sell back to him.
-His second-hand watches are in first class condition, from new barely worn watches to antique collectibles and all come with a guarantee and valuation.
+His second-hand watches are in first class condition, from new barely worn watches to antique collectables and all come with a guarantee and valuation.